Here Is What I See

 This is why the methodology has to be what it is.
 Not my impressions.
 Not my conviction.
 The public filings.
 The contract announcements.
 The capacity coming online.
 The revenue appearing on the income statement.
 Things you can verify without trusting my perception.

-Waiting for Watts applies the same method to companies I have no position in.
+The bull thesis tracks whether companies execute.
+If they do, the numbers improve.
+If they stumble, the numbers show it.
+The mirror doesn't flatter anyone, including me.
+The bear thesis applies the same method to companies I have no position in.
 If they deliver, the data will reflect it.
 If they continue to trade on narrative while missing milestones, that will be visible too.

 The work has to be something you can check against reality, because my perception of reality is compromised by what I own.
 Objectivity isn't a feeling I have.
 It's a structure that makes my feelings less relevant.